Skip to main content

 Important Notes

-• Email matching is exact.
-The email address in your identity provider must exactly match the email used to invite the user in Anyshift.
+• Email matching is case-insensitive.
+The email in your identity provider is normalized to lowercase.

 • SSO can be combined with MFA enforcement for additional security.